alexdewar/clockify-tui/README.md

 [^1]: Even if you only ever use one workspace, you still need to tell the Clockify API which workspace that is.

+## Getting started

+To get started, you will need a Clockify account.
+You can [sign up for free here].

+You will also need to generate an API key so that you can connect to the Clockify API.
+Once you have created an account and logged in, you can generate a new one in [the advanced tab of the preferences page].

+[sign up for free here]: https://app.clockify.me/en/signup
+[the advanced tab of the preferences page]: https://app.clockify.me/user/preferences#advanced

 ## For developers

 This is a Python application that uses [poetry](https://python-poetry.org) for packaging